troydaniels/cinema-guide-api/README.md

 ####/cinema/{identifier}/{date}
 Allows: GET

-Retrieves movies playing at a given cinema, specified by a non-case sensitive cinema name or id number, on a given date, in the format YYYY-MM-DD
+Retrieves movies playing at a given cinema, specified by a non-case sensitive cinema name or id number, on a given date, in the format YYYY-MM-DD.

 ####/cinema/{identifier}/{start}/{end}
 Allows: GET

-Retrieves movies playing at a given cinema, specified by a non-case sensitive cinema name or id number, between given dates, in the format YYYY-MM-DD
+Retrieves movies playing at a given cinema, specified by a non-case sensitive cinema name or id number, between given dates, in the format YYYY-MM-DD.

 ####/cinema/suburb/{suburb}
 Allows: GET

-Retrieves a list of cinemas located in the supplied suburb (case insensitive)
+Retrieves a list of cinemas located in the supplied suburb (case insensitive).